Masks are now required to help prevent spread of COVID-19

 - Cover your coughs and sneezes with your sleeve or a tissue, then throw the tissue in the trash.

-- Wash your hands often with soap and water for at least 20 seconds.
+- Wash your hands often.
 Use an alcohol-based sanitizer if soap and water aren't available.

 - Get support from others.
 Stay in touch with family and friends by phone, email or online platform.